kbase/policies/policies/kbaseUser.2.md

 ## PRIVACY POLICY

 The DOE Systems Biology Knowledgebase Project (KBase) is provided as a public service.
 KBase reserves the right to monitor any and all use of kbase.us domains.
 This Privacy Policy describes the ways KBase collects, stores, uses, discloses and protects the personal information about users and how they use KBase.
-A direct link to this section of the KBase Terms and Conditions appears in the footer of www\.kbase.us webpages and other prominent locations such as the sign up page, where it must be acknowledged to obtain a KBase User Account.
+A direct link to this section of the KBase Terms and Conditions appears in the footer of www.kbase.us webpages and other prominent locations such as the sign up page, where it must be acknowledged to obtain a KBase User Account.
 KBase never collects information for commercial marketing or any purpose unrelated to KBase functions.
 KBase is managed by and also subject to Lawrence Berkeley National Lab’s [privacy policy](https://www.lbl.gov/disclaimers/).

 ### Information KBase collects